Willie Jackson (American football)

-Willie Bernard Jackson Jr. (born August 16, 1971) is a former American professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys, Jacksonville Jaguars, Cincinnati Bengals, New Orleans Saints, Atlanta Falcons and Washington Redskins.
+Willie Bernard Jackson Jr. (born August 16, 1971) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys, Jacksonville Jaguars, Cincinnati Bengals, New Orleans Saints, Atlanta Falcons and Washington Redskins.
 He played college football at the University of Florida.
 As a football coach, he was the wide receivers coach for the Orlando Apollos of the Alliance of American Football (AAF).

-Early years
+Early life

 Jackson was born in Gainesville, Florida in 1971.
 He attended P. K. Yonge High School in Gainesville, where he was standout high school football player for the P. K. Yonge Blue Wave.

 He played as a quarterback, running back, wingback and defensive back.
 He received All-state honors as a senior, rushing for 427 yards and making 27 receptions.